JanKotekFactoryPal/german_universities_list/src/universities_final.md

 # Weißensee Academy of Art Berlin / Department of Design

-> **Matching Score - ChatGPT:** 9
+> **Matching Score - ChatGPT:** 8
 > **Matching Score - Copilot:** 9
-> **Matching Reason: - ChatGPT:** This faculty is closely aligned with Barbora's interest in design and architecture, which she is passionate about.
-It offers practical learning, which is important to her, and the focus on creativity and hands-on experience makes it a good match.
+> **Matching Reason - ChatGPT:** This department offers strong creative programs in design, aligning well with Barbora's artistic talents.
+However, it may be less focused on the engineering and technical aspects she also values.
 > **Matching Reason - Copilot:** The focus on practical and creative aspects of design, along with strong international partnerships, aligns well with Barbora's preferences.

 - **University Type:** Kunsthochschule (Academy of Fine Arts)